 As the disease progresses, the needs of the person with dementia will change, where particular types of care may no longer be needed.
 Healthcare providers will review the care plan in place and adjust them wherever necessary.

 Reaching out and finding support groups can be a good way of relieving tension and uncertainty when caring for people with dementia.
 It can be helpful to speak to people who are in a similar position, combined knowledge can be a way of increasing quality of life.
 Although it can be positive and rewarding being a full time carer, looking after yourself and your mental health is important, avoiding any unnecessary stress.

 When providing dementia care for your parents, communication can often be the most difficult part.
 It is always important to take your loved ones wishes into consideration when they are struggling with alzheimer s disease.
-There are a number of steps you can take to communicate efficiently with your loved ones:

 It is important to not push or nag your parent with dementia too much as this can cause tension and uncertainty.
 Avoid making any ultimatums as this will only cause arguing, and it is crucial to not damage your relationship.